Class Action Lawsuit Against Sunoco for Deceptive Gift Card Program

-Our class action lawyers have filed a lawsuit against Sunoco, a company that owns gas stations and retail stores throughout the United States.
-Sunoco previously represented that Sunoco gift cards “can be used at any Sunoco station and is good for purchase at every Sunoco – just like cash.”
+Our class action lawyers filed a lawsuit against Sunoco, a company that owns gas stations and retail stores throughout the United States.
+Sunoco previously represented that Sunoco Gift Cards “can be used at any Sunoco station and is good for purchase at every Sunoco – just like cash.”
 At the gasoline pumps, Sunoco stations had signs that declared, “Sunoco Gift Cards SAME AS CASH.”

 The class action lawsuit was voluntarily dismissed pending further investigation of additional instances in which consumers used the gift cards and were charged the higher credit card price instead of the cash price.